sabre-io/Baikal/INSTALL.md

 This document describes the system requirements for Baïkal Server and the installation routine.

-# 0 - System requirements
+# 1 - System requirements

-Baïkal Server is based on PHP5.2.0, and uses a SQLite3 with PHP PDO.
+Baïkal Server is based on PHP 5.3.0, and uses a SQLite3 with PHP PDO.
 This document does not cover the installation of these requirements.

+## 1 - System requirements for FTP-driven hosting

 The following configuration is the minimum required:

+- an hosted webserver running apache 2 and PHP 5.3.0

+- PHP 5.3.0 or newer with the following extensions:
+	- PDO and SQLite3
+	Some extensions can be optionally compiled into PHP.
+A list of loaded extensions can be checked using the phpinfo() function.

+- 30 MB of disk space

+## 2 - System requirements for dedicated server hosting

+The following configuration is the minimum required:

 - an Apache2 web server capable of running PHP, and accessible thru a dedicated subdomain (something like "dav.mydomainname.com")
 	NOTE: this document only covers sub-domain based installations.
 Other installations modes are possible, though not documented (yet).

 - root access to a command line on this server
 	NOTE: tools to create and manage users are command line only.
 Web-based interfaces will be produced in the future.

-- PHP 5.2.0 or newer with the following extensions:
+- PHP 5.3.0 or newer with the following extensions:
 	- PDO and SQLite3
 	Some extensions can be optionally compiled into PHP.
 A list of loaded extensions can be checked using the phpinfo() function.

 - 30 MB of disk space

 - Apache configuration that activates "FollowSymlinks"

 # 1 - Obtaining Baïkal Server